 Let's say you create a custom medium, naming it "Blue."
 You associate this medium with your HTML5 target.
 And when you open your stylesheet, you select this medium and tell Flare that the h1 style should be blue.

-Next, you edit the factory tablet media query and you specify that the h1 style should be red.
+Next, you edit the factory tablet media query and you specify that the h1 style should be dark red.

 After this, you edit the factory mobile media query and tell Flare to make the h1 style green.

 If you open your HTML5 target and look at the Skin tab, you will see that the tablet maximum width is set to 1279 pixels, and the mobile maximum width is set to 767 pixels.

 You decide that you want a different look when the screen is between 1279 and 767 pixels.
 Therefore, you create a new media query, setting it to a maximum width of 1000 pixels, like this: